Wilson Days of Engagement

-The Rochester Center for Community Leadership (RCCL) supports service as a mutually beneficial act.
+The Rochester Center for Community Leadership (RCCL) supports service as a mutually beneficial act of meaningful engagement.
 We encourage students to learn from the community—its assets and its needs—as they donate time and skills to support community-based initiatives.

-While service can be useful in developing personal leadership and problem-solving skills, we recognize that service is most effective when done with others, not to or for them.
+While service can be useful in developing personal leadership and problem-solving skills, we recognize that service is most effective when done in partnership with others, not to or for them.

 As the only college within Rochester’s city limits, we strive to be responsible, respectful, and engaged members of our community.
-Through Wilson Day, the University of Rochester hopes to instill an appreciation of Rochester and a dedication to service in all of its students.
+Through Wilson Days of Engagement, the University of Rochester hopes to instill an appreciation of Rochester and a dedication to service in all of its students.

 Be the Change Day is a national day of service honoring the legacy of Mohandas K. Gandhi.
 Thousands of participants across the country collectively contribute numerous hours of community service in the spirit of Gandhi’s challenge to “be the change you wish to see in the world.”